xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Cache_Control()`

-Returns an array of directives:
+Returns an array of directives.

+Example:

     Array
     (